abimvas/project-two/Readme.md

 Which factors seem to have higher correlation to high school graduation rates?
 Household income?
 SAT/ACT?
 Community type (e.g., rural, urban, suburban, etc.)

-What is the average graduation rate of each city.county?
+What is the average graduation rate of each city/county?

 ## 5. Data sources or Data Sets to be Used:
 Income per county: http://www.txcip.org/tac/census/morecountyinfo.php?MORE=1013